kjarya/jhinlab/README.md

 ### Our Solution

-Jhinlab provides a direct digital bridge between devotees and monasteries.
+Jinlap provides a direct digital bridge between devotees and monasteries.
 Users can:

 - Browse and select monasteries by Buddhist sect, region, and location
 - Choose from various spiritual services (prayer ceremonies, butter lamp offerings, special pujas)